theothermattm/theothermattm.github.io/_posts/2021-08-18-scaling-technical-teams.md

 The simple act of being more explicit about the contract of a set of services is the important part.
 By defining the contract of a bounded context, you can then split work out across teams and make sure that they work with each other's code through those contracts.

 Once you hit a certain point, separate files will become unsustainable.
 You will smell the code rot from a mile away.
 Once you start to sense this oncoming disaster, it probably makes sense to create a separate API or application for some portion of your system.
-At that point in time, if you've created the right bounded context and have a well defined contract, this exercise will be a lot easier, and there will likely be a team who is already well versed in that particular service that needs to be split out.
+Then, if you've created the right bounded context and have a well defined contract, this exercise will be a lot easier, and there will likely be a team who is already well versed in that particular service that needs to be split out.

 Speaking of services...

 ### What about Microservices?

 The past ten years or so the buzzword "Microservices” thrown around as a panacea to fix many problems in scaling and organizing software.
-And of course, as with many technical buzzwords, there's no one definition of what a Microservice architecture really is.
+And of course, as with many technical buzzwords, there's no one definition of what a Microservice architecture is.
 The most important thing to remember is: **Don't conflate a well organized application with Microservices.** A well organized application with separate domains is always a good idea.
 Microservices may or may not be a good idea.

-There _are_ many situations where a microservice architecture will help, but in order to "Do Microservices Right” you need all kinds of foundational architecture in place.
+There _are_ many situations where a microservice architecture will help, but to "Do Microservices Right” you need all kinds of foundational architecture in place.
 For example, have you addressed these questions?

 * How are you going to handle deployments across dozens or perhaps hundreds of services?
 * How will you handle transactions betIen services?